Personal Safety in Latin America: Traveling safely

 The same goes for crowds as for strangers.
 In a crowded area keep your valuables close to your body or in sight.
 This may even mean keep your purse on your lap or while walking keep your purse or backpack on the front of your body.

 Personal safety is extremely important for you to be intentional about.
-We run Spanish immersion programs in Costa Rica and Nicaragua several times a year for adults and high school clients and most of the time we see a disconnect between “street smarts” in Costa Rica and “street smarts” in the USA.
+We run Spanish immersion programs in Costa Rica and Ecuador several times a year for adults and high school clients and most of the time we see a disconnect between “street smarts” in Latin America and “street smarts” in the USA.
 It’s definitely not hard to stay safe during your travels, but it does require a little extra effort and a drastic perspective shift to make sure that you don’t open any doors for someone to commit a crime against you.

 Here is a related post on Street Smarts in Central America.
 We had our things stolen out of a beach house in Nosara, Costa Rica in the summer of 2015 – what a surprise that was!